MIKOLO321/Data-analytics/README.md

 # 🍕 Pizza Sales Insights Dashboard

 In this project, I analyzed a year’s worth of pizza sales data using SQL and Power BI to uncover patterns in customer behavior, seasonal trends, and product performance.
-I designed SQL queries for data extraction, cleaning, and aggregation, then developed an interactive Power BI dashboard that transformed raw transactional data into actionable business insights.
+I designed SQL queries for data extraction, cleaning, and aggregation then developed an interactive Power BI dashboard that transformed raw transactional data into actionable business insights.

 ## 📅 Understanding Customer Behavior by Day